 Colours are also very important internally and have been used to create recognition and to make it easier to orientate, while of dull rainy days they light up the rooms.
 For example, round red circles on the floor and red on some of the walls emphasise the fact that you are in the red building.

 Architect Lone Køhler from Hou + Partnere Arkitekter A/S explains that Troldtekt was chosen due to its calming influence as well as its very effective acoustic properties.
-The new school building has been designed as a low energy one so it makes perfect sense to use materials such as Troldtekt which benefit the indoor climate and are made of pure natural materials.
+The new school building has been designed as a low energy one so it makes perfect sense to use materials such as Troldtekt which benefit the indoor climate.

 The architects were the turnkey contractors and also responsible for the furnishings and the landscape design.
 In this way, their architectural ideas have been beautifully executed both inside and outside and the school stands out as an inspiring and cohesive, future-proof building.